These Flood and Severe Storm event Emergency Action Plans have been developed and public versions are available:

 - Termination and Follow-up

-A key component of these plans is to create an easy-to-understand and easy-to-communicate classification system for setting a condition level based on flood risk and flood severity.
-Before and during events the level of risk for flooding uses the color-coded system shown below:
+A key component of these plans is to create an easy-to-understand and easy-to-communicate classification system for setting a readiness level based on flood risk.
+Before and during events, the level of risk for flooding uses the system shown below:

 With the risk of flooding classified, the urgency of an event can be communicated and actions planned.
 However for actions to be most appropriate to the event, it is important to also understand and communicate how severe the event may be and what areas may be affected.